Maria Valtorta Readers' Group, March 2025 (Updated 4/29/25)

 God has equipped men with reason, a conscience, access to the natural law, and graces to come to know the supernatural truths contained in the Catholic Faith.
 He has also given Catholics 2,000 years of Church teaching, the writings of the doctors of the Church and the saints, numerous traditional trustworthy catechisms, encyclicals, and more.
 Furthermore, cultivation of the virtues of faith, hope, and charity will also lead to the development of a strong sensus fidelium in Catholic faithful.
 These are the tools that can be used to assess whether something is trustworthy and in accord with truth, justice, the Faith, and reason.

-Question: Does the Maria Valtorta Readers' Group publicly affirm belief in the supernatural character of Maria Valtorta's writings, even after the February 22, 2025 statement by the DDF?
+Question: Does the Maria Valtorta Readers' Group personally and/or publicly affirm belief in the supernatural character of Maria Valtorta's writings, even after the February 22, 2025 statement by the DDF?

-Answer: Yes.
-The reason for this is that the February 22, 2025 statement by the DDF is untrustworthy, as explained earlier.
+Answer: We personally believe in the supernatural character of Maria Valtorta's writings, even after the February 22, 2025 statement by the DDF.
+We are allowed to do so without sin or disobedience.
+We also affirm the right of other Catholics to personally believe in the supernatural origin of her writings.
+We publicly acknowledge the DDF statement which says they do not consider it supernatural in origin, though we respectfully disagree with that conclusion, considering it an error.
+To consider their conclusion an error is not a sin or disobedience.
+We consider the February 22, 2025 statement by the DDF is untrustworthy, as explained earlier.
 There are objective reasons to doubt it.
 Furthermore, the overwhelming evidence points in favor of the supernatural character of Maria Valtorta's writings, specifically, inspiration from the Blessed Trinity, the Blessed Virgin Mary, and occasionally angels and saints.
 To examine this evidence, please refer to the e-book mentioned earlier.

 Question: Is it possible for the statement of the DDF to be reversed?